jingyihe/SQL-quesetions/SQL-hackerrank.md

+* Weather Observation Station 5
+* Weather Observation Station 6
+* Weather Observation Station 7
+* Higher Than 75 Marks
+* Type of Triangle
+* Draw The Triangle 1
+* Draw The Triangle 2
+* Top Earners
+* The Blunder

 ## Weather Observation Station 5

 Query the two cities in STATION with the shortest and longest CITY names, as well as their respective lengths (i.e.: number of characters in the name).
 If there is more than one smallest or largest city, choose the one that comes first when ordered alphabetically.